ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Windows Defender Application Control (WDAC) helps mitigate these types of security threats by restricting the applications that users can run and the code that runs in the System Core (kernel).
 WDAC policies also block unsigned scripts and MSIs, and Windows PowerShell runs in Constrained Language Mode.

-Table 114 Application Whitelisting Design Decisions for all agencies and implementation types.
+Application Whitelisting Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---